bartvanhoey/DomainDrivenDesignWorkshop/docs/guide/Domain-Driven-Design-Implementation-Guide.md

 * The constructor **validates** the inputs (`Check.NotNullOrWhiteSpace(...)` throws `ArgumentException` if the given value is empty).
 * It **initializes the sub-collections**, so you don't get a null reference exception when you try to use the `Labels` collection after creating the `Issue`.
 * The constructor also **takes the `id`** and passes to the `base` class.
 We don't generate `Guid`s inside the constructor to be able to delegate this responsibility to another service (see [Guid Generation](Guid-Generation.md)).
 * Private **empty constructor** is necessary for ORMs.
-We made it `private` to prevent accidently using it in our own code.
+We made it `private` to prevent accidentally using it in our own code.

 > See the [Entities](Entities.md) document to learn more about creating entities with the ABP Framework.